ToolGrid — Product & Engineering

 Serialization rebuilds the file.
 It goes through all blocks in order.
 For normal code blocks, it keeps them unchanged.
 For resolved conflicts, it inserts the chosen code.
 For unresolved conflicts, it keeps original markers.
 It joins all blocks with line breaks.

 Conflict counting tracks progress.
 The tool counts how many conflicts exist.
 It counts how many you resolved.
 It shows the ratio.
 It marks conflicts as resolved when you choose a side.
+In some workflows, generating Git commands is a relevant follow-up operation.

 Input validation prevents errors.
 The tool limits input to 500,000 characters.
 It limits lines to 50,000.
 It limits line length to 10,000 characters.
 It truncates excess content.
 It shows error messages for invalid input.